ThousandBirdsInc/chidori/toolchain/chidori-core/src/execution/language/README.md

 improved durability guarantees.
 This means that we want to be able to control the execution of a program in order to be able to checkpoint the state of the program.

+In instances where there are calls to our std api functions, we want to be able to delegate back our our execution runtime.
+In order to do this and to instrument internal functions of the user's definitions - we mutate their AST with a special "checkpoint" function call.
+This function call is then intercepted by our runtime and we can pause execution, run our code, and then resume.

 ## Intermediate experiments